List of Demands of the Occupy Movement

 Where Occupy Wall Street and Where it is Now

 Occupy Wall Street is the global movement showing the huge difference between the wealth of the 1% being comprised by top earners and what the majority of the United States population has.
 It is a movement protesting about the economic inequality, corporate greed and corporate influence there is in politics within the United States.
 The movement was established on the 17th day of September 2011 in Zuccotti Park, New York City.
+It seems to us that such a stratification can be compared to "cyberpunk", with its slogan "High Tech, Low Life" (of course, conditionally), when the population has what satisfies most conditions, but large corporations (the same 1%) oppose population.
+Therefore, this movement of "deoccupation" is a movement for certain rights and certain equality.
+You can read about urban, political and sociological processes using the essay service.

 Due to the movements’ aim to separate money from politics itself, it instantly scheduled a date when the main protest event is to be held.
 It happened on October 15, 2011, a protest event in which several demonstrations were held in several US cities days before the event was started.
 The set date also coincides with the anniversary of the first protest started in Spain.
 It was a day meant to make a change, for protests to be heard that ended up with some demonstrators getting the arrested and injured in some countries.
 The protest day was not simply an event held just in one country, but in several.